Tonks89/Tonks89.github.io/_posts/articles/2017-03-15-RosInterface_kinetic.md

 ---

 If you are getting started with robot control simulations, then you might be interested in using ROS alongside a robot simulator like Coppelia's V-REP.
 ROS (Robot Operating System) is an open source framework for robot software development that allows a great number of executables to run in parallel and exchange data (synchronously or asynchronously).
-This is an essential capability needed when simulating or working with real robots since robot functionalities and tasks (e.g., localisation, object detection, grasping), can be defined as executables that interact with each other.
+This is an essential capability when simulating or working with real robots, since robot functionalities and tasks (e.g., localisation, object detection, grasping) can be defined as executables that interact with each other.

-THe RosInterface is a plugin which interfaces ROS and V-REP allowing the user to write algorithms that are implemented on virtual robots.
+The RosInterface is a plugin which interfaces ROS and V-REP allowing the user to write algorithms that are implemented on virtual robots.
 The interface was developed by Federico Ferri, and is part of the V-REP API framework.

 The following tutorial walks you through the manual installation of this interface with ROS kinetic.

 ## 1. Install the required software
-Before installing the interface you will need to make sure you have the follwing:
+Before installing the interface you will need to make sure you have the following:
 * ROS kinetic
 * C++ compiler
 * V-REP Stubs generator (v_repStubsGen)
     * Python interpreter (2.7 or greater)
     * lxml package for Python
     * tempita package for Python

 (Note: This tutorial assumes you already have a C++ compiler)